Advanced Concepts

 Access Policies

-Sharing the right amount of information with your value chain partners is critical to creating a trustworthy shared history for Assets.
-It is important that every participant be able to see and contribute to the management of Assets without compromising security, commercial, or private personal information.
+Sharing the right amount of information with your value chain partners is critical to creating a trustworthy shared lineage.
+It is important that every participant be able to see and contribute to the management of Events without compromising security, commercial, or private personal information.
 For example, competing vendors should not see each other’s information, but both should be able to freely collaborate with their mutual customer or industry regulator.

 In other scenarios, it is desirable to share basic maintenance information with a vendor or external maintenance company, whilst restricting critical operating information such as run cycles and cyber SLAs to a much smaller group.